shivannis/xandr-docs-public/xandr-docs/articles/invest/add-creatives-in-bulk.md

 ---
-title: Add Creatives in Bulk to the Creative Manager
+title: Microsoft Invest - Add Creatives in Bulk to the Creative Manager
 description: Learn how to add multiple third-party hosted and native creatives in bulk to the Creative Manager.
 You can either add them by uploading a spreadsheet or the creative files directly from your computer.
 ---

-# Add Creatives in bulk to the Creative Manager
+# Add Creatives in Bulk to the Creative Manager

 You can add multiple third-party, hosted, and native creatives to the **Creative Manager** simultaneously by either uploading a spreadsheet or the creative files directly from your computer.
 Only secure content is supported.

 To serve on our platform, all creatives must adhere to our creative guidelines and specifications, creative standards, and other guidelines that apply to all creative types.
 For more information, see [Creative Guidelines and Specifications](creative-guidelines-and-specifications.md) and [Creative Standards](creative-standards.md).

 1. Go to **Creative > Creatives**.
 1. Select an advertiser.
 1. Click **New** and select **Bulk**.
       The **Create New Creatives: Hosted** screen displays.
 1. Do one of the following:
     - To add video, audio, and display creatives that will be hosted with Xandr, remain on the **Create New Creatives: Hosted** screen.
     - To add native creatives that will be hosted with Xandr, click the **Native** button.
     - To add video, audio, and display creatives that will be trafficked through a third-party ad server, click the **Third-Party** button.

     If you clicked the **Native** or **Third-Party** button, the appropriate **Create New Creatives** screen will display.
 1. Upload the creatives by doing one of the following:
     1. Drag and drop the actual assets or click **Select File** to locate them from your computer.
     1. For hosted and native creatives, click **Select File (xls, xlsx)** within the **Creative Spreadsheet** section and upload the assets using a spreadsheet.